 Possible impacts of financial trauma include:

-- Mental health conditions: Money trauma can lead to ongoing mental health conditions including low self-esteem, generalized anxiety disorder, panic disorder, depression, and suicidal thoughts.5, 6, 7, 8
+- Mental health conditions: Money trauma can lead to ongoing mental health conditions, including low self-esteem, generalized anxiety disorder, panic disorder, depression, and suicidal thoughts.5, 6, 7, 8

 - Physical health conditions: Long-term stress releases hormones that can wear down the mind and body, causing diabetes, heart disease, high blood pressure, and other health concerns.9

-- Work impairment: Studies show money trauma can cause cognitive and health symptoms that impair ability to function well at work, reducing productivity and increasing the likelihood of errors or accidents.10
+- Work impairment: Studies show money trauma can cause cognitive and health symptoms that impair the ability to function well at work, reducing productivity and increasing the likelihood of errors or accidents.10

 12 Tips for Coping With Financial Trauma